polterguy/phosphorusfive/plugins/extras/p5.http/README.md

 Notice, this will create your requests sequentially, and not in parallel.
 If you wish to create parallel requests, you'll have to dive into the [p5.threading](/plugins/extras/p5.threading) parts of P5.

-You will have one *[result]* node returned, for each URL you supply to it.
+You will still end up with one **[result]** node above, for each URL you supply to it.
 You can also supply any HTTP headers you wish, as illustrated below.

 ```
 p5.http.get:"https://httpbin.org/get"